Have a Question?

 - Question G17, How is Pearl Echo licensed?

 - Question G18, How do I order Pearl Echo?

 - Question G19, What is the Pearl Echo return policy?

 - Question G20, How does this investment affect my bottom line?

 Pearl Echo is a software application that is installed on an organization's network to enhance productivity and protect and conserve Internet resources by allowing employers to monitor, filter and control their employees' Internet use in the workplace.

-Pearl Echo manages Web Browsing, file transfers, News Groups, Chat and E-mail.
-Pearl Echo also manages general application use as well as the most popular Instant Messaging products.
-Pearl Echo can also be set to monitor keywords and phrases to protect privacy and the dissemination of confidential information in e-mails, web posts and attachments.
+Pearl Echo manages Web Browsing, file transfers, News Groups, Skype Chat/IM and E-mail.
+Pearl Echo also manages general application.
+Pearl Echo can also be set to monitor keywords and phrases to protect privacy and the dissemination of confidential information in e-mails, chat, web posts and attachments.